quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part35_13.6_Code_Listi.md

 ---

 #### Projectile Motion with Air Resistance
-Background context: The script models the trajectory of a projectile in two scenarios: one without air resistance and another with air resistance using a drag coefficient \(kf\).
+Background context: The script models the trajectory of a projectile in two scenarios: one without air resistance and another with air resistance using a drag coefficient $kf$.
 It calculates the time to reach maximum height, total flight time, and range for both cases.
 Then it uses numerical integration (RK4) to plot the trajectory with and without air resistance.
 :p What are the main differences between the trajectories calculated in this script?
 ??x
 The main difference is that the trajectory with air resistance follows a different path compared to the one without air resistance due to the drag force.
 The projectile with air resistance will reach its maximum height more quickly, have a shorter range, and follow a parabolic path that is less symmetrical than the frictionless case.